Three Results, Many Definitions

 The joint meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering took place September 5-9 in Hungary.
-A lot of interesting work was presented, some of which we have already discussed.
-In today's post we'd like to step back and look at something that many papers had in common.
-The three we will use as examples are:
+A lot of interesting work was presented; In today's post we'd like to step back and look at something that many papers had in common.
+The three we will use as examples are reviewed below.

 Beck2011 Fabian Beck and Stephan Diehl: "On the congruence of modularity and code coupling".
 Proceedings of the 19th ACM SIGSOFT symposium and the 13th European conference on Foundations of software engineering - SIGSOFT/FSE '11, 10.1145/2025113.2025162.

 Software systems are modularized to make their inherent complexity manageable.
 While there exists a set of well-known principles that may guide software engineers to design the modules of a software system, we do not know which principles are followed in practice.
 In a study based on 16 open source projects, we look at different kinds of coupling concepts between source code entities, including structural dependencies, fan-out similarity, evolutionary coupling, code ownership, code clones, and semantic similarity.
 The congruence between these coupling concepts and the modularization of the system hints at the modularity principles used in practice.
 Furthermore, the results provide insights on how to support developers to modularize software systems.

 More simply, the authors compared measures of coupling (the degree of connectivity between classes) and modularity (how those classes are packaged together).
 One conclusion is that different ways of measuring coupling really do measure different things: only a few correlate with each other.
 Another is that the relationship between coupling and modularity is roughly the same across a spectrum of package types (data, event handling, graphics, I/O, etc.).